des-envision/enos_fundamental_en/overview/enos_introduction.md

 management, data acquisition, stream data processing, batch data processing, custom event triggering and time-sequence data query service.

-All features of the EnOS Cloud are exposed as service APIs.
-Some of those are provided in EnOS Console for user to access through a user-friendly graphical interface.

 EnOS Cloud supports native EnOS Edge.
 If a 3rd party edge is required, EnOS Cloud also supports 3rd party edges that are compatible with the EnOS device connection framework.